Accessibility statement for Torridge District Council

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 Preparation of this accessibility statement

 This statement was prepared on 8th October 2021.
-It was last reviewed on 22nd November 2021.
+It was last reviewed and updated on 3rd March 2022.